pFransozi/pFransozi.github.io/_projects/nmap/nmap-scanning-ws.md

 HTTP/1.1 200 Connection established
 ~~~

-The options method is implemented in web servers to inform clients of its supported methods, but this method does not consider configuration or firewall rules, and having an http method listed by options does not necessarily mean that it is accessible to you.

 Return to the command above, let's analyze its return.
 It starts with a ping scan, which is used to discover if the host is online, and dns resolution:

 ~~~ log